reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Psychology.md

 "X is beautiful" = "[some agent(s)] ought to admire or appreciate X" etc.

+There are two ways the normativity of belief can be misinterpreted.
-It should be noted that "X is credible" is not meant to be taken as "X is true".
+Firstly, it should be noted that "X is credible" is not meant to be taken as "X is true".
 It is more akin to "X is justified".
 But we know there can be cases where a true belief is unjustified and cases where a false belief may be justified.
 A belief is justified for a particular agent depending on whether that agent has evidence to support the belief.
 A belief is true depending on whether it accurately corresponds to the world.
 The former is a normative notion whereas the latter is a purely descriptive notion.
+It a faculty that cannot be reduced to deductive reasoning or perception.

+Secondly, the "ought" involved in the statement "X is credible" is not to be taken to be the same type of "ought" as in "X is morally obligatory".
+The former is concerned with epistemic justification, which is at least not straightforwardly identical to the justification involved with moral justification.

 Again, the terminology is not what's important.
 In place of "reason" or "ought", we could use any term that allows us to refer to a relation involving an agent and the "appropriate" or "justified" attitude.
+In fact, prescription can be used also to communicate endorsement.
 Normative concepts thus differ in terms of the attitude that the concept "calls for".
 There will be as many normative concepts as there are attitudes that can be the subject of normative inquiry.
 But what kind of attitudes can be subject to normative inquiry?